I-64 Southside – High Rise Bridge Project

 A slope interrupter is a tubular product that is installed midway up a slope.
 The slope interrupter dissipates the velocity of sheet flow and absorbs sediment laden runoff before it travels further down the slope.

 We recommended MKB’s 18” Compost Filter Silt Sock for the project.
-The 18” erosion control wattle was installed in a hand dug anchor trench that ran alongside the highway, halfway up the median slope.
+The VDOT Approved 18” erosion control wattle was installed in a hand dug anchor trench that ran alongside the highway, halfway up the median slope.
 A skid steer helped install the 55-foot sections of Silt Sock which was anchored to the slope with oak stakes.

 High Performance Silt Fence for a High Water Table and Wetlands

-The GPC team installed our 400EO Silt Fence for sediment control and wetland delineation on the High-Rise Bridge Project.
+The GPC team installed our VDOT Approved 400EO Silt Fence for sediment control and wetland delineation on the High-Rise Bridge Project.
 400EO Silt Fence is a monofilament silt fence that was added to VDOT’s Approved Materials List in 2021.
 GPC chose to use this heavy-duty silt fence for several reasons including:

 • 400EO meets and exceeds VDOT’s criteria for silt fence standards